-Budgeted cost: £128,000
+Budgeted cost: £91,616

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
 Training for staff to ensure assessments are interpreted and administered correctly.
 Standardised tests can provide reliable insights into specific strengths and areas for development of each pupil to help ensure they receive the correct additional support through interventions, feedback or teacher instructions Standardised test - Feedback - EEF 1,3,4 To purchase White Rose Hub subscription for mathematics to ensure developmental learning in maths and mastery teaching to target higher achievers.
 The DfE guidance has been produced in conjunction with the National Centre of Excellence in the teaching of mathematics, drawing on evidence based approaches.
 Maths Guidance KS2 - DfE and Centre of Excellence Mastery Learning - EEF 4 To ensure staffing in all year groups enables small group teaching to develop focus, confidence and selfesteem.
-This focussed approach to learning will help to improve progress and attainment for disadvantaged learners. mall group teaching to proved that a wide range of group teaching and collaborative learning styles helps pupils make expected and accelerated progress To provide staff CPD to ensure provision is personalised and effective for pupil premium children.
+This focussed approach to learning will help to improve progress and attainment for disadvantaged learners.
+Through evidence from the EEF, it is proved that a wide range of group teaching and collaborative learning styles helps pupils make expected and accelerated progress Collaborative Learning - EEF Individual Instruction - EEF Mastery Learning - EEF Small Group Work - EEF Feedback - EEF 1,2,3,4 To provide staff CPD to ensure provision is personalised and effective for pupil premium children.
 Through planning and personalised coverage, Pupil Premium children's personal needs are met.
-Individual Instruction - EEF 1,2,3,4,5,6 Provide 1:3 additional tuition for disadvantaged pupils when in Year 6 to help address any gaps in learning and to ensure they make their full potential by the end of KS2,
+Individual Instruction - EEF 1,2,3,4,5,6